Become a Member

 "Biocharacteristics science boosted the credibility of my clinical practice."

 "Now I can practice the traditional medicine of my culture, AND also point to the science of it."

 We strengthen the professionalism of our member clinicians by:

-- Communicating the Biocharacteristics theory of medicine in common sense terms to the public, so that:
+- Communicating Biocharacteristics medical theory in common sense terms, so that:

 - Clients from any social group will feel comfortable investing in your practice.

 - Your practice will be adaptable and feel familiar to a broad audience.

 Culture and tradition are difficult to change through academic analysis.

 For this reason, traditional medicine is self-limiting and difficult to develop, adapt or grow.